everythingisafile/beta/README.md

 # beta
-"Everything is a file" class beta
+"Everything is a file" class beta.